-No, the conversion process in a wheelchair van/handicap accessible vehicle includes lowering the floor to create a larger door opening and seated height for wheelchair users.
-The door opening and interior height in a standard minivan are too low and a user in a wheelchair would not fit.
-In addition, the ramp angle would be so large the wheelchair user would not be able to roll up or down the ramp.
+No, the door opening and interior height in a standard minivan or SUV are too low.
+A wheelchair user would not fit.
+In addition, the ramp angle would be so steep that the wheelchair user would not be able to roll up or down the ramp.

-Yes, the majority of our wheelchair-accessible vehicles come equipped with removable front seating.
-With the driver’s seat removed and proper wheelchair restraints, a wheelchair user can remain in their chair to operate the vehicle.
+Yes, most of our wheelchair-accessible vehicles are equipped with removable front seating.
+With the driver’s seat removed and proper wheelchair restraints, wheelchair users can remain in their wheelchairs and operate their vehicles.

-YES!
-As of 2021, VMI started building an AWD version of the Toyota Sienna Hybrid Wheelchair Van.
+Yes, VMI builds an AWD version of the Toyota Sienna Hybrid Wheelchair Van.

-Used Vehicles are vehicles where the chassis and the conversion are used.
-Sometimes also classified as Used/Used.
-Pre-Owned Vehicles are vehicles where the chassis is used, but the conversion is new.
-Sometimes classified as Used/New.
+Used vehicles are where the chassis and wheelchair conversion are used.
+Sometimes these are classified as used/used.
+Pre-Owned vehicles are vehicles where the chassis is used, but the wheelchair conversion is new.
+Sometimes these are classified as used/new.

 Yes, we take non-converted trade-ins toward the purchase of a converted wheelchair-accessible vehicle.

-This question can be tricky and best answered by one of our mobility consultants as different chassis and conversion types have different capacities.
-However, some minivans with a full conversion and additional 2nd row seating option can carry up to 7 occupants with one being a wheelchair user.
-Other configurations are also available to allow for more wheelchair users and less ambulatory passengers.
+This question can be tricky and best answered by one of our mobility consultants as different chassis, and conversion types have different capacities.
+However, some minivans with a full conversion and additional 2nd-row seating option can carry up to 7 occupants, with one being a wheelchair user.

 Yes, most models available today come in two sizes; standard and extra tall (XT).
-The difference in the two is the door opening height and available interior space of the vehicle.
-If you sit tall in your chair, an XT model is generally the perfect fit.
+The difference between the two is the door opening height and available interior space of the vehicle.
+If you sit tall in your wheelchair, an XT model is generally the model for you.

-A fold-out ramp is mounted inside the side doorway and remains there, folded in half when not in use.
-The in-floor ramp is mounted inside the side doorway, but in the floor of the vehicle so it is out of the way until used.
-Both models have their advantages so it is best to cover both with one of our mobility consultants.
+A fold-out ramp is mounted inside the side doorway and is folded in half when not in use.
+The in-floor ramp is mounted inside the side doorway but under the vehicle’s floor, so it is out of the way until used.

 No, we do not sell wheelchair-accessible RVs.